digi-coder/rock-pap-scis/README.md

-Make a simple implementation of grade-school classic “rock paper scissors" using javascript.
-It will initially be implemented without GUI, which will be added later on.
+Made a simple implementation of grade-school classic “rock paper scissors" using javascript.